How to Follow Up Without Feeling Pushy

 If you’re not getting a response through one channel, try another.
 For example:

 If you have the prospect’s mobile number, you could leave a voice or video note via WhatsApp.
 I have found this approach to be extremely effective.
-Diversifying your outreach can improve your chances of connecting while keeping things fresh.
+Diversifying your outreach can improve your chances of connecting while keeping things fresh, and it’s something I cover in more detail within my Sales Training.

 Track and Optimise Your Follow-Ups